 So first up, you might be asking, what is hour of code?
 Hour of code is an initiative to help get kids coding by introducing it in a fun and non-threatening way.
 Usually kids start out by learning simple coding techniques that over time they can apply in more complex situations.
 Hour of Code is an international initiative that takes place in December every year to coincide with Computer Science Education Week.

 What Is Coding?

-One of the things I love about teaching coding is that it is really a universal second language that is so important for all people to know.
+One of the things I love about teaching coding, also known as computer programming, is that it is really a universal second language that is so important for all people to know, not just those planning to work in the field of computer science.
 Our world is dominated by computers and technology.
 Speaking their language will help you succeed in a world where we have immense computing power in our pockets.

 Coding also teaches kids amazing critical thinking, problem solving and attention to detail.
 Nothing derails a nice string of code faster than a misplaced bracket!

 One of the things I hear a lot from educators and parents is that they don’t know coding and can’t teach it.
 I’m here to tell you today that you absolutely CAN teach coding to your kids.
 Advanced coding may be beyond your current expertise, but the basics of coding, which is the goal of the Hour of Code, can be taught by anyone who is able to think logically and sequentially.
 Essentially, you are giving your kids a one-hour introduction to code.

 To help you out I’ve rounded up a ton of valuable resources to help you make your Hour of Code week a massive success!